FREE BUDGET WORKSHEET!

 Blueberry Cobbler Dump Cake – SO Easy to Make!

-Nothing screams “Summer is coming” like a delicious berry cobbler.
-I've been making this delicious dump cake for years.
-Every time I see blueberries go on sale I can't wait to make this one!
+Nothing screams an end to a cozy meal like a cobbler.
+I’ve been making this delicious Blueberry cobbler dump cake for years.
+Every time I see blueberries go on sale I can’t wait to make this one!

 This dessert is super simple to make.
 It only takes about 3 minutes to dump together (literally ZERO stirring or mixing of items).
 Next you’ll bake for 45 minutes and serve up with cool whip or your favorite vanilla ice cream.
 Most of the items you’ll likely have on hand, it’s easy to make, and always a winner at our house!